 It was also in the year, that MSU-IIT EICI landed in the pages of the national dailies when it received two national awards as Most Outstanding Cooperative by the Cooperative Union of the Philippines (CUP) and as one of the cooperative finalists of the Sikap Gawa Award by the Bishop-Businessmen’s Conference.

 In time for the 14th Annual General Assembly another round of amendments in its Articles of Cooperation and By-laws was approved by the assembly.
 The amendments made were those provisions to conform with R.A.
 6938, as well as an expansion of its membership by accepting dependents of members and MSU-IIT Employees Multi-Purpose Cooperative (MSU-IIT NMPC).

 In June 1993, the first floor the MSU-IIT Co-op building was occupied with no less than then Vice Mayor Atenedoro “Dodong” Ruiz leadin the ribbon cutting ceremony.

-MSU-IIT EMPC was fortunate to have links with the University Co-ops in Japan wherein their experiences were shared through seminar-workshop type educational undertakings here in Iligan.
+MSU-IIT NMPC was fortunate to have links with the University Co-ops in Japan wherein their experiences were shared through seminar-workshop type educational undertakings here in Iligan.
 This started visits by officers to University Co-ops and Consumers Co-op in Japan.
-Japanese counterparts who shared their experiences with the MSU-IIT EMPC was led by MR. Toshifuni Kuriki, Manager of International Relations of the University Co-ops, Japan.
+Japanese counterparts who shared their experiences with the MSU-IIT NMPC was led by MR. Toshifuni Kuriki, Manager of International Relations of the University Co-ops, Japan.

 The Grade School Program was formally launched, and likewise the general assembly gave its nod to expand the services of providing complete elementary education.